carlalennon/generation-knit-2.0/README.md

 - The summernote widget does not respond to screen size in the edit pattern and profile pages
 - User cannot upload more than one image for a pattern
+- Users cannot add a link from the pattern edit screen if they chose a PDF on creation of the pattern entry, and vice versa

 ## Citations